$N$-detachable pairs in 3-connected matroids III: the theorem: Introduction

 The $3$-separators that appear in \cref{maintheoremdetailed}(iii) are defined momentarily, while $\Delta$-$Y$ and $Y$-$\Delta$ exchange are defined in \cref{secprelims}.

 By restricting attention to the case where $|E(M)|-|E(N)| \ge 10$, \cref{maintheoremdetailed} implies the theorem stated in the first paper of the series \cite[Theorem~1.1]{paper1}.
-The motivation for proving such a theorem is addressed in the introduction to \cite{paper1}.
+The motivation for proving such a theorem comes from a desire to find exact excluded-minor characterisations of certain minor-closed classes of representable matroids (for more details, see the introduction to \cite{paper1}).

 The structure of this paper is as follows.
 In \cref{secprelims}, we review relevant preliminaries regarding connectivity and keeping an $N$-minor, and results from the first two papers in the series.
 In \cref{secsetup} we lay the ground work towards a proof of \cref{maintheoremdetailed}.
 The main hurdle still to overcome is addressed in \cref{sechard}; there, we consider the case where every pair whose deletion or contraction keeps an $N$-minor results in a non-trivial series or parallel class, respectively.
 Throughout the first two papers, we have built up a collection of \psep s that can appear in a matroid with no $N$-detachable pairs.
 In \cref{secpseps}, we show that when $M$ has one of these particular $3$-separators, $P$, and no $N$-detachable pairs, then at most one element of $M$ is not in $E(N) \cup P$.
 Finally, we put everything together in \cref{finalendgamesec} to prove \cref{usefulone}, which implies \cref{maintheoremdetailed}.